-Although funding for programs in this Hurricane Sandy Relief Cluster may be subject to the requirements of the Head Start (CFDA 93.600) or SSBG (CFDA 93.667) programs, they are separate from and, therefore, are not clustered with the Head Start or SSBG programs.
+Although funding for programs in this Hurricane Sandy Relief Cluster may be subject to the requirements of the Head Start (Assistance Listing 93.600) or SSBG (Assistance Listing 93.667) programs, they are separate from and, therefore, are not clustered with the Head Start or SSBG programs.

-Awards from CFDA 93.095 and 93.096 that are identified in the notice of award as Research and Development (R&D) should be shown on the Schedule of Expenditures of Federal Awards as R&D and should be audited with the R&D cluster rather than this Hurricane Sandy Relief Cluster.
+Awards from Assistance Listings 93.095 and 93.096 that are identified in the notice of award as Research and Development (R&D) should be shown on the Schedule of Expenditures of Federal Awards as R&D and should be audited with the R&D cluster rather than this Hurricane Sandy Relief Cluster.

-CFDA 93.153 COORDINATED SERVICES AND ACCESS TO RESEARCH FOR WOMEN, INFANTS, CHILDREN, AND YOUTH (Ryan White HIV/AIDS Program Part D Women, Infants, Children and Youth WICY Program)
+ASSISTANCE LISTING 93.153 COORDINATED SERVICES AND ACCESS TO RESEARCH FOR WOMEN, INFANTS, CHILDREN, AND YOUTH (RYAN WHITE HIV/AIDS PROGRAM PART D WOMEN, INFANTS, CHILDREN, AND YOUTH (WICY) PROGRAM)

-The objective of this program is to provide family-centered care in an outpatient or ambulatory care setting (directly or through contracts or memoranda of understanding) for low income, uninsured and medically underserved women, infants, children, and youth with HIV.
+The objective of this program is to provide family-centered care in an outpatient or ambulatory care setting (directly or through contracts or memoranda of understanding) for low income, uninsured, and medically underserved women, infants, children, and youth with HIV.

-The Department of Health and Human Services (HHS) administers the Ryan White HIV/AIDS Program (RWHAP) Part D Coordinated Services for Women, Infants, Children, and Youth (WICY) through the Health Resources and Services Administration (HRSA)'s HIV/AIDS Bureau (HAB).
-The RWHAP Part D WICY programs provide family-centered outpatient or ambulatory care setting (directly or through contracts or memoranda of understanding) for low income, uninsured and medically underserved women, infants, children, and youth with HIV.
+The Department of Health and Human Services (HHS) administers the Ryan White HIV/AIDS Program (RWHAP) Part D Coordinated Services for Women, Infants, Children, and Youth (WICY) through the Health Resources and Services Administration's (HRSA) HIV/AIDS Bureau (HAB).
+The RWHAP Part D WICY programs provide family-centered outpatient or ambulatory care setting (directly or through contracts or memoranda of understanding) for low income, uninsured, and medically underserved women, infants, children, and youth with HIV.
 Recipients can also provide additional support services to patients and affected family members.

-Grants under the RWHAP Part D WICY are awarded to public and non-profit private entities, including health facilities operated by or pursuant to a contract with the Indian Health Service, (42 USC 300ff-71(a)).
+Grants under the RWHAP Part D WICY are awarded to public and nonprofit private entities, including health facilities operated by or pursuant to a contract with the Indian Health Service (42 USC 300ff-71(a)).
 Services may be provided directly by the recipient or through contractual agreements or memoranda of understanding with other service providers.